TRI-AMDD/beep/README.md

 ### structure_data

-The `structure_data` script will run the data structuring on specified filenames corresponding to validated raw cycler files.
+The `structure` script will run the data structuring on specified filenames corresponding to validated raw cycler files.
 It places the structured datafiles in `/data-share/structure`.

 The input json must contain the following fields: